CodeMilitant/code-meta/readme.txt

 No, this plugin is only optimized for WooCommerce.
 Future premium versions may encompass more ecommerce solutions.

+With that said, an alternate product post type, might get properly parsed and return the meta tags your website needs.

+You have nothing to lose by trying it.

 = Will this Code Meta plugin show my existing keywords and categories? =

 Yes, but you have to add all these elements manually to your WordPress content.
 The Code SEO AI premium version will do this for you for a small monthly fee.